michaelraba/michaelraba.github.io/_pages/cv.md

 ======

   * <u>Self-directed & Proactive</u>
   * Ability to <b>leverage all resources</b> to identify problems and come up with effective solutions.
-This includes reading papers, connecting dots, small test, profiling code, verification ...
+This includes reading papers, connecting dots, small test, profiling code, verification ... super-innovative and multi-diciplinary curious

 <div class="alert-box">
   This is a decorative box

+  This is multi-line now

+  * this is a skill now.
 </div>

 Skill 2 - Scientific Parallel Computing.